Quick Start

 2. Extract all class and method information

-3. Build a function call relationship graph
+3. Build function call relationship graph

 ## Configuration Instructions